primatejs/primate/docs/modules/store.md

 # Data store

-The data store module adds transactionalized data persistance to your application as part of your routes, backed up by different database systems.
+This module adds transactionalized data persistance to your application as part of your routes, backed up by different database systems.

 In Primate, the term `store` represents tables in classical RDBMS (such as PostgreSQL) or collections in NoSQL databases (such as MongoDB).
 Stores are